Skyline (Honolulu): Delays and cost overruns

 On January 18, 2011, the FTA issued a "record of decision", indicating that the project had met the requirements of its environmental review and that the city was allowed to begin construction work on the project.
 The record of decision allowed the city to begin negotiating with owners of land that will be purchased for the project, to begin relocating utility lines to make way for construction of the line and stations, and to purchase rolling stock for the rail line.
 A ground-breaking ceremony was held on February 22, 2011, in Kapolei, at the site of the future East Kapolei station along Kualakai Parkway.

 The City and County of Honolulu established the Honolulu Authority for Rapid Transportation (HART) on July 1, 2011.
 HART is a semi-autonomous government agency authorized to develop, operate, maintain, and expand the rail system.
 HART is led by its own Board of Directors, which appoints an Executive Director/CEO to provide leadership, direction and supervision of the day-to-day business activities of the agency.

 In March 2012, Dan Grabauskas was hired on a three-year contract as the first Executive Director/CEO of HART.
 In 2014 HART CEO Dan Grabauskas blamed lawsuits, launched in 2011, for some of the cost overruns after bids to construct the first nine stations exceeded the budget by $100 million.
 His claims were disputed by the plaintiffs in one of the cases, who said HART could have put the stations out to tender and that HART had deliberately delayed the legal proceedings so a judgment would only be delivered after a significant proportion of the line had been completed.

+In August 2016, Grabauskas resigned as HART director amid criticism of his leadership by the HART board.
+Michael Formby was appointed interim director.